Plumsail/documents-docs/source/flow/how-tos/documents/create-xlsx-from-template.rst

 There are two parameters:

-1. Document content
+1. Template file
 2. Template data

-In the first parameter 'Document content' you can put template’s content from some other action.
+In the first parameter 'Template file' you can put template’s content from some other action.
 In our case, we specified the output of the previous action as a template.

 `Download the template file`_ that we will use in this article.